MatthiasELISEE/free_python_bible_api/README.md

 free_bible_api.set_bible("kjv.xml")
 ```

-Then there are different ways to get verses :
+There are 2 different ways to get verses :

 ```python